Pacific-salmon-assess/MetricsCOSEWIC/README.md

 ### Install

+First, install the [R Statistical Software](https://mirror.rcg.sfu.ca/mirror/CRAN/) and the [RStudio front-end](https://www.rstudio.com/products/rstudio/download/).

-To install this package directly from github, use
+Then you can install this package directly from github, using the following code on the command line in RStudio.

 ```
 install.packages("devtools") # Install the devtools package